 If you’re wondering where to stay at Rowden Atelier, course administrator Rachel Hudson is here to assist you in finding accommodation to fit your personal circumstances during your time at Rowden.
 Many of our students take up places vacated by those leaving as they join, and some also share accommodation.
 We have a list of houses owned by former students who now will let them to current students.
 As a guide price, to rent a room in a shared house could cost between £220 and £270.
 To rent a family house could cost between £400 and £600, and to rent an apartment or small house could cost between £350 and £500 per month.

-It is possible to get cheaper accommodation than this; we have students that stay on site in caravans, or tents.
-At the end of the year, they might sell the caravan or camping equipment.
+It is possible to get cheaper accommodation than this; we have students that stay on site in caravans, that have been sold from student to student over the years.
+There are only a few of these though.
 One thing to bear in mind is that you’d have to negotiate your ground rent and the provision of electricity with Ted Lott, the owner of Rowden Farm.

 We strongly advise that you have some form of transport, more than a push bike.
 The workshop is in the countryside and even getting a bottle of milk requires a ten-minute drive to the local village.